Written by: Robin Bennett, CPDT-KA

 Please note, I received compensation in exchange for this blog post. – Robin Bennett, CPDT-KA

 New puppies have a ton of energy and are full of curiosity.
 That combination of energy and curiosity can be adorable and fun, but it can also allow them to get into trouble when they don’t have a positive outlet.
-To channel some of that energy for good, here is a list of fun games you can play with your puppy!
-These activities will help tire your pup out while also helping to teach them manners and impulse control.
+To channel some of that energy for good, here’s how to play with your puppy to help tire your pup out while also helping to teach them manners and impulse control.
 Give them a try — they’re also a great way to bond with your puppy as you’re both getting to know each other!

 - Hide & Seek